AdobeDocs/experience-platform.en/help/profile/computed-attributes/ui.md

 ### Specify event filtering conditions

 To create a rule, first select attributes from the **[!UICONTROL Events]** section to filter down events that you want to aggregate on.
+Currently, only non-array events are supported.

 ![The [!UICONTROL Events] section is highlighted.](./images/ui/events.png)